Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Your machines breaking down while customers cried Three gallons per rack?
 That's amateur stats
 Our efficiency rating leaves yours flat
-Your detergent's so weak it couldn't clean a spoon While our concentrate could sanitize the moon
-Kilowatt hours through the roof with your gear
-Our energy stats?
-Crystal clean and clear
-(Sound of a health inspector entering)
-Let's check those temp logs...
-(Papers shuffling)

 These readings are all over the place!
 Now let's talk business, bottom line facts
 Your quarterly earnings looking flat as your racks